EGR-314-Team-307/EGR-314-Team-307/Report.md

 This battery was selected with the input voltage requirements for the voltage regulator in mind.
 It can provide an appropriate voltage level for the regulator to step down to 3.3V.

 # Microcontroller Selection
-For the choice of mircocontrollers, the team identified three potential candidates: the PIC18F14Q40, the PIC16F18855, and the PIC24FJ32GP202.
+For the choice of microcontrollers, the team identified three potential candidates: the PIC18F14Q40, the PIC16F18855, and the PIC24FJ32GP202.
 Then the chips were compared to each other to see which would be the best option based on the project requirements, primarily power requirements, number of SPI, I2C, and UART pins, and overall number of pins.
 With these criteria, the PIC24FJ32GP202 chip was selected.

 # Hardware Proposal
 With the selected microcontroller and components, the team put together a wiring schematic for each subsystem, taking into account any supplementary circuitry needed.
 The microcontroller required a switching voltage regulator that could take a 9V source and output a regulated 3.3V.
 This would also supply power to the subsystems.
-With the light and heat sensors, the team believes that is enough to determine the location of a simulated fire, as well as the motor being capable to rotate a simple actuator to aim a fire extinguisher towards that fire.
+With the light and heat sensors, the team believes that is enough to determine the location of a simulated fire, as well as the motor being capable of rotating a simple actuator to aim a fire extinguisher towards that fire.
 The following image is the current circuit schematic of each subsystem.

 ![image](https://github.com/EGR-314-Team-307/EGR-314-Team-307/assets/156955314/c47b7918-99d1-4399-a098-f9fec08382e0)

 # Software Proposal
 The flow through the software code needed to be developed once the components were selected.
 To do this, the team identified the different coding requirements for the sensors and the microcontroller.
 The sensors require I2C for communicating with the microcontroller, and the motor driver requires SPI.
-When the system powers on, the system needs to initialize with the appropriate set up for the two different types of serial communication.
-Once the communication methods have been initialized, the sensors will be be enabled, then the motor, then the ESP32 module.
+When the system powers on, the system needs to initialize with the appropriate setup for the two different types of serial communication.
+Once the communication methods have been initialized, the sensors will be enabled, then the motor, and then the ESP32 module.
 At this point, the system will start reading the output of the sensors while comparing those outputs to baseline values in order to determine if the prototype is facing a fire or not.
 If the sensor values are determined to indicate a fire, the system state will be changed, and the motor will be told to move whilst still reading the sensor outputs.
 Once the greatest value output by the sensors has been reached, the motor will be told to stop.
-If the sensors continue to indicate a fire, the motor will stay at that position; if the sensors indicate the fire has been extinguished, the motor will move back to it's origin position and the state of the system will be changed back to monitoring for a fire.
+If the sensors continue to indicate a fire, the motor will stay at that position; if the sensors indicate the fire has been extinguished, the motor will move back to its origin position and the state of the system will be changed back to monitoring for a fire.
 Each time there is a system state change, the system will output an update via the ESP32 module.
 The following figures represent the logic flow of the system:

 ## Main Control Loop
 ![image](https://github.com/EGR-314-Team-307/EGR-314-Team-307/assets/101139470/e8977080-a0ea-4625-8662-15950e93150b)